Related videos:

 Who is Alejandro García Estrada and what happened during the pursuit in Miami?

-Alejandro García Estrada is a 32-year-old Cuban who was arrested after leading a chase at over 120 mph on Miami's Palmetto Highway.
-The pursuit ended in a violent crash when García Estrada ran a red light and collided with another vehicle, overturning his car.
+Alejandro García Estrada is a 32-year-old Cuban who was arrested after leading a chase at over 120 mph on the Palmetto Highway in Miami.
+The chase ended in a violent crash when García Estrada ran a red light and collided with another vehicle, overturning his car.

 What charges is Alejandro García Estrada facing?

-García Estrada faces multiple charges, including resisting an officer with violence, fleeing and evading police, bribing a law enforcement officer, and reckless driving causing property damage or injury to individuals.
+García Estrada faces several charges, including resisting an officer with violence, escape and evasion from the police, bribery of a law enforcement officer, and reckless driving causing damage to property or injury to persons.
 He is currently being held on a bond of $12,500 at the Turner Guilford Knight Correctional Center.

-What is the relationship between other incidents involving Cubans in Miami and the García Estrada case?
+What is the connection between other incidents involving Cubans in Miami and the García Estrada case?

 The case of Alejandro García Estrada is not an isolated incident.
 Miami has been the scene of several recent incidents involving Cubans, including thefts, fraud, and other vehicle-related crimes.
 These incidents highlight a troubling pattern of criminal behavior within the Cuban community in the city.